 During the session:

-- Follow up call at an agreed interval to provide accountability on the actions that you took.
+- Follow-up call at an agreed interval to provide accountability for your actions.

-Single session counselling works best when you are motivated and ready to make change.
+Single-session counselling works best when you are motivated and ready to change.

-Single session therapy may not be suitable if you are in crisis (contact Lifeline 131114).
-I am unable to provide Medicare rebates.
-You may be able to access private health rebates depending on your fund and level of cover.
+Single-session therapy may not be suitable if you are in crisis (contact Lifeline 131114).
+Unfortunately, I am unable to provide Medicare rebates.
+However, you may be able to access private health rebates depending on your fund and level of coverage.

 What are the benefits?

-- Can be effective help for now if waiting for free services or reduced fee with long waiting list
+- It can be a practical help for now if waiting for free services or reduced fees with a long waiting list.

-- Chance to feel more positive and optimistic by the end of the session.
+- Chance to feel more optimistic by the end of the session.

-Call or email to book in for a brief telephone enquiry.
+Call or email to book a brief telephone enquiry.